BBVA/hancock-doc/docs/guide/sdk/services/Transaction.md

 ## Send Raw Transaction

-Send a transaction to the DLT assuming that the node that receive the transaction has the account used as from unlocked.
+Send a transaction to the DLT assuming that the node that receive the transaction has the account used as from unlocked, that means that all transaction received for the node with this account as from will be processed if they are correct.

 ```java
   * @param rawTx A raw transaction which will be sent to the network